Red-Hat-EMEA-SSA-AppDev-Team/amq-streams-demo/kafka-consumer/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

+It works in pair with Kafka producer, since the producer relies on the services started by the consumer you have to start the this project before.

 ## Goal of this project

 Read messages from Kafka and ensure the consistency: